Unitarity, the optical theorem, and the Pauli exclusion principle: Two fermions occupying the same quantum state?

-and $p_1$, $p_2$ and $s_1$, $s_2$ label the four-momenta and spin projections of the initial-state particles, respectively.
-Therefore, the forward-scattering diagram in Fig.~\ref{fig1a} exhibits a nonzero imaginary part.
+and $p_1$, $p_2$ and $s_1$, $s_2$ denoting the four-momenta and spin projections of the initial-state particles, respectively.

-Second, the diagram in Fig.~\ref{fig1a} represents a contribution to the squared amplitude of the $\chi_1\chi_2 \to \chi_1\chi_1\phi$ process, where the final state consists of particles whose lines are cut.
+Nevertheless, we may still hesitate to treat the diagram in Fig.~\ref{fig2a} as a valid contribution.
+According to \eqref{eq1}, it represents a squared amplitude of the $\chi_1\chi_2 \to \chi_1\chi_1\phi$ process, where the final state consists of particles whose lines are cut.
 However, the two $\chi_1$ particles in the final state appear in the same quantum state.
-Note that Fig.~\ref{fig1a} represents a forward-scattering amplitude.
-According to the Pauli exclusion principle, this contribution might be expected to vanish identically, but, as we see in Eq.~\eqref{eq4}, it does not.
-The diagram shown in Fig.~\ref{fig1a} thus challenges our understanding of the optical theorem and urges us to seek its physical interpretation.
+By the Pauli exclusion principle, such a contribution might be expected to vanish identically, but, as we see in \eqref{eq5}, it does not.
+The diagram shown in Fig.~\ref{fig2a} thus challenges our understanding of the optical theorem and motivates us to seek its physical interpretation.